s-baumann/UnivariateFunctions.jl/README.md

 * UnivariateFunctions can be used in the creation of splines.
 This has the added advantage that a spline implemented as a UnivariateFunction can be manipulated easily.
 It can be differentiated and then added to another function, etc.
-* Any continuous interpolation scheme can be accomplished with the added benefit that derivatives/integrals/products etc can be found analytically.
+* Any continuous interpolation scheme can be done with the added benefit that derivatives/integrals/products etc can be found analytically.
+* Basic approximation schemes like OLS regression and chebyshev polynomials can be done with the added benefit that derivatives/integrals/products etc can be found analytically.

 ## Structs

 There are four main UnivariateFunction structs that are part of this package.
 These are:
 * Undefined_Function - An undefined function behaves similarly to "missing" in Julia.
 Whenever anything is added/multiplied/etc with an undefined function the result is undefined.
 The integral and derivative of an undefined function is undefined.
-If an undefined function is evaluated it will throw an error.
+If an undefined function is evaluated it will return a missing.
 * PE_Function - This is the basic function type.
 It has a form of $a \exp(b(x-base_)) (x-base)^d$.
 * Sum_Of_Functions - This is an array of PE_Functions.
 Note that by adding PE_Functions we can replicate any given polynomial.
 Hence from Weierstrass' approximation theorem we can approximate any continuous function on a bounded domain to any desired level of accuracy (whether this is practical in numerical computing depends on the function being approximated).
 * Piecewise_Function - This defines a different UnivariateFunction for each part of the x domain.